-Although not part of the formal peer teaching assessment process, it is strongly recommended that external reviewers assess an instructor's course content as part of the promotion and tenure process.
-The promotion and tenure external reviewers should be provided with links to the instructor's online syllabuses of undergraduate and graduate courses, in order to assess the instructor's course content and relevance, based on the syllabuses provided.
-The external reviewers' comments regarding the instructor's course content should be integrated into the promotion and tenure letters written by the external reviewers.
+Although not part of the formal peer teaching assessment process, it is strongly recommended that external reviewers assess an instructor's course content as part of the tenure and promotion process.
+The tenure and promotion external reviewers should be provided with links to the instructor's online syllabuses of undergraduate and graduate courses, in order to assess the instructor's course content and relevance, based on the syllabuses provided.
+The external reviewers' comments regarding the instructor's course content should be integrated into the tenure and promotion letters written by the external reviewers.